 - Many women feel breathless as the growing uterus pushes the diaphragm upwards into the chest cavity as the pregnancy advances.
 Other mechanisms such as hormonal influences also contribute as some women may feel breathless earlier in pregnancy.

-- The woman may be significantly breathless and other possible causes of respiratory distress (eg, asthma, pulmonary embolism, anaemia and valvular disease) may need to be ruled out.
+- The woman may be significantly breathless and other possible causes of respiratory distress (eg, asthma, pulmonary embolism, anaemia and heart valve disease) may need to be ruled out.

 Fatigue and insomnia